Skip to main content

 tip

-During the initial run, the installation step may take a considerable amount of time, as it needs to download the toolchain archives, which can be relatively large, up to several hundred megabytes.
+During the initial execution, the installation step may require a considerable amount of time, as it needs to download the toolchain archives, which can be relatively large, up to several hundred megabytes.

-To run the tests with the system compiler (usually not available on Windows):
+To execute the tests with the system compiler (usually not available on Windows):

 xpm run install -C ~/Work/micro-os-plus/utils-lists-xpack.git/tests